aiven/aiven-docs/docs/products/clickhouse/howto/connect-with-clickhouse-cli.md

 [the ClickHouse CLI
 documentation](https://clickhouse.com/docs/en/interfaces/cli/#command-line-options).

-Once you\'re connected to the server, you can type queries directly within the client, for example, to see the list of existing databases, run
+Once you're connected to the server, you can type queries directly within the client, for example, to see the list of existing databases, run